“Why have kids?” That’s a question couples are increasingly prone to ask.

 On this second day of a two-day broadcast, Gary and Mona Shriver share with Dr. Bill Maier and Dr. Julianna Slattery how they found healing and restoration after an affair, a journey chronicled in their book, Unfaithful: Rebuilding Trust After Infidelity.

-Dr. Bill Maier addresses the issue of premarital sex.
+Dr. Bill Maier addresses the issue of romance in marriage.